Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Her ears flattened in relief when Ayma finally got her wits together and replied.

-*"There are… explosions.
+*"There are... explosions.
 And there’s shooting.
 Yulna, I think something terrible is happening.
 I should... get the cubs somewhere safe."*

 Yulna looked around.
 All her Sisters were looking a touch feral right now - their hackles were up, they were flexing their claws.
 Everybody was on edge.

-"You’re right…" she agreed.
+"You’re right..." she agreed.
 "Get to safety, Ayma. *Please*."

 *"Be safe too, Sister."*